-- with laws and social norms but also issues related to the environment, labor, and human rights. - Conduct formulated and published by the RBA (Responsible Business Alliance), and details efforts that we would like our business partners to make together with NRI. - From major business partners, NRI has obtained agreements to comply with this code of conduct.
+- The NRI Group has formulated the NRI Group Business Partner Code of Conduct, which includes not only compliance with laws and social norms but also issues related to the environment, labor, and human rights. - This code of conduct was created according to our concept of achieving sustainability management and the RBA Code of Conduct formulated and published by the RBA (Responsible Business Alliance), and details efforts that we would like our business partners to make together with NRI. - From major business partners, NRI has obtained agreements to comply with this code of conduct.
 As of the end of March 2024, NRI has received agreements from business partners representing 80% of the procurement amount from domestic Group companies.